 Building on the community conversation and feedback from project partners, MPT gathered a valuable list of resources and programs to support at-risk youth and families.
-The programs include everything from volunteer and mentorship opportunities, to alternative education options and programs for struggling youth, as well as opportunities for community and school engagement.
+These programs include volunteer and mentorship opportunities, alternative education programs, and community-based organizations.